 - a.
 The public IP address of the device currently running the web browser is displayed. - b.
 Initially the IP address of the device accessing the SMART Gateway is not authorized.
 This is a security feature. - c.
 Current status for each listed Device for the SMART System is displayed. - d.
 If the user account is authorized for multiple SMART Systems, each system will be listed separately.

-- 4. Click the Allow button to allow access to the SMART Gateway from the current device IP. - The HTTPS Link to the SMART System will now be displayed.
+4. Click the Allow button to allow access to the SMART Gateway from the current device IP.